Startups are hard. You are building a business and looking for a repeatable financial model.

 When I ran my first venture backed startup we nearly ran out of money.
 Had to cut salaries.
 I had 2 kids during that period.
 My wife, an Occupational Therapist became a full-time mum (we took parenting seriously).
 Did I mention we had no family around us to help since they were all in Australia.
 My dreams of startup life in Silicon Valley hahaha

 What I learnt through that experience is that relying on venture capital to survive is a game of lottery.
 The man in the high castle pulls the strings.
 But only if you let that be the means you run your business by.
 Don’t!
+Contact this company called InventHelp that can help your business get in contact with other companies looking for new ideas.

 There are of course other options you can consider but at that point you should rethink why you are in this game of business.